05 Oct 40%

 “Hey, tell me what you got,” I asked the moment he picked up.

 “I’ve got good news and bad news,” he started.
-“The good news is that the shipping company the Azov and Arabella belong to is really sloppy with security.
+“The good news is that the shipping company the Azov and the Arabella belong to is really sloppy with security.
 They have so many holes and unpatched vulnerabilities that after selecting the best exploits I had to flip a coin to decide which one to use.
-I got schedules, plans, specifications, cargo manifests and real-time data on both vessels.
+I got schedules, plans, specifications, cargo manifests and even near-real-time data on both vessels.
 There’s even a chance that I can hack into the ship’s controller units and mess with the engines, although this would be short-lived as the crew can override them with manual controls.”

 “That’s great news!”
 I said, “but what about the bad ones?”